CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 });
 ```

 #### Update the progress

-You have learned how change the animation by interacting with the different buttons, and now you are going learn how to update the current progress of the animation.
+You have learned how to change the animation by interacting with the different buttons, and now you are going learn how to update the current progress of the animation.
 This function will be the one responsible of updating the progress range by updating the range value with the result of `getProgressPct()` method:

 ```js
 function updateProgress () {